MelodiousThonk/twitter-sentiment-classification/README.md

 ## Files/Folders

-Below are the details of the files and folders :

-- `TFIDF-LIGHTGBM.ipynb`: This ipynb file outlines our first attempt on modeling our problem (We tried TF-IDF and LightGBM of Microsoft)
-- `Final`: The folder that contains our final model explained above
-- `baseline`: The folder that contains our baseline model (FastText)

-In the Final folder you can find :

 - `requirements.txt`: Contains the required packages to run our model
 - `features.py`: Contains the details of the building of the feature matrix
 - `models.py`: Contains the details of the 10 models